badger-99/ruby_catalogue/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank @microverse.
+I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the resources and guidelines that made this project possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>